MystenLabs/deepbookv3/packages/deepbook/move-docs/pool.md

 ## Function `submit_proposal`

+Submit a proposal to change the taker fee, maker fee, and stake required.
+The account must have enough staked DEEP tokens to participate.
+Each account can only submit one proposal per epoch.
+If the maximum proposal is reached, the proposal with the lowest vote is removed.
+If the account has less voting power than the lowest voted proposal, the proposal is not added.

 <pre><code><b>public</b> <b>fun</b> <a href="pool.md#0x0_pool_submit_proposal">submit_proposal</a>&lt;BaseAsset, QuoteAsset&gt;(self: &<b>mut</b> <a href="pool.md#0x0_pool_Pool">pool::Pool</a>&lt;BaseAsset, QuoteAsset&gt;, <a href="account.md#0x0_account">account</a>: &<b>mut</b> <a href="account.md#0x0_account_Account">account::Account</a>, proof: &<a href="account.md#0x0_account_TradeProof">account::TradeProof</a>, taker_fee: u64, maker_fee: u64, stake_required: u64, ctx: &<a href="dependencies/sui-framework/tx_context.md#0x2_tx_context_TxContext">tx_context::TxContext</a>)